zeyadmoamen1210/Helpjuice-internship-test/README.md

         - 🧩 `accordion.js`: JavaScript for accordion functionality.
         - 🧩 `fetchAndInject.js`: JavaScript to fetch HTML components and inject them into `index.html`.
         - 🧩 `toggleSidebar.js`: JavaScript for toggling a sidebar, if applicable.
-        - 🧩 `toggleTheme.js`: JavaScript for toggling themes, if applicable.
+        - 🧩 `toggleTheme.js`: JavaScript for toggling themes dark / light mode.
         - 🧩 `toTopButton.js`: JavaScript for the "back to top" button functionality.
 - **index.html**: The main HTML file of the project where HTML components are injected dynamically using JavaScript.

+**Note:** As a bonus feature, dark mode has been implemented.